Is online counseling effective?

 At this time, I do not accept insurance.
 When paying privately for counseling, your medical insurance company never needs to be notified, no mental health diagnosis becomes a part of your permanent health record, and counseling is not disrupted with denial of coverage, constraints on the type of counseling provided, and/or limitations on session length or frequency.

 YOU get to be in control of choosing me as your therapist in creating a highly personalized treatment plan to match your needs.

 I accept online payments from Visa (credit and debit cards), MasterCard (credit and debit cards), American Express, Discover, or health savings account (HSA) with any major credit card logo listed above.
 I can offer you a receipt with appropriate details for you to request reimbursement from your HSA, if necessary.
 Counseling fees will be discussed during the phone consultation.

 By law, I am licensed to provide mental health counseling for residents of the state of Ohio.
 Both you (and your partner) and I will need to be in the state of Ohio for all future counseling sessions.
 If you live in another state, listed below are some credible resources to find a counselor near you with licensure in your state:

 How long will counseling take?

-Everyone’s circumstances are unique to them and the length of time therapy can take to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek therapy.
+Everyone’s circumstances are unique to them and the length of time counseling can take to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek counseling.

 The number of appointments varies, but most clients are with me between 3-12 months.
-I recommend beginning with weekly appointments, then we'll move to bi-weekly and monthly check-ins before discontinuing therapy.
+I recommend beginning with weekly appointments, then we'll move to bi-weekly and monthly check-ins before discontinuing counseling.